C# Eval Expression How to use LINQ with Dynamic Expression

 The LINQ SingleDynamic returns a single, specific element of a sequence, or a default value if that element is not found.
 You can use a dynamic string expression to filter elements that satisfy the condition.

-In this example, we will select and return a single customer by dynamically filtering them for a specific email address.
+In this example, we will create a list of product and return the last product by dynamically filtering them with a name.

 LINQ SumDynamic Method